L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 Jenny Mitchell claimed that she had used the products for over 20 years before being identified as having uterine cancer and having a complete hysterectomy.
 She said that she is currently going through menopause following a complete hysterectomy.

-Is There a Link Between Uterine Cancer and L’Oreal Products?
+Is There a Link Between Uterine Cancer and Hair Relaxers?

 According to the NIEHS researcher Che-Jung Chang, the latest study is significant for black women, who use hair straighteners more frequently and start earlier than people of other races.

-The chemical hair relaxer products manufactured by these defendants and used by the plaintiff include:
+The hair relaxer lawsuit brands manufactured by these defendants and used by the plaintiff include:

-Dark and lovely was launched in 1978.
-A woman filed a Dark and lovely lawsuit stating that it caused endometrial cancer diagnosis, after using it for decades.
+Dark and Lovely was launched in 1978.
+A woman filed a Dark and lovely relaxer lawsuit stating that it caused endometrial cancer diagnosis after using it for decades.
 This hair relaxer will grow a greater exposure.
-Many people filed loreal hair relaxer lawsuits during the last month of 2022.
+Many people filed Loreal hair relaxer lawsuits during the last month of 2022.

 Women who have used chemical hair straighteners, hair relaxers, and other similar products have a higher chance of endometrial cancer, uterine cancer, as well as a number of other health issues.